cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

   test_script: gradle test
 ```

-The example above defines a single task that will be scheduled and executed on [Linux Community Cluster](linux.md) using `gradle:jdk11` Docker image.
+The example above defines a single task that will be scheduled and executed on the [Linux Community Cluster](linux.md) using the `gradle:jdk11` Docker image.
-Only one user defined [script instruction](#script-instruction) to run `gradle test` will be executed.
+Only one user-defined [script instruction](#script-instruction) to run `gradle test` will be executed.
 Pretty simple, isn't it?

-Please read topics below if you want better understand what's doing on in a more complex `.cirrus.yml` configuration file such as this:
+Please read the topics below if you want better understand what's doing on in a more complex `.cirrus.yml` configuration file, such as this:

 ```yaml
 # global default